A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

-In the Fukaya category of $W_1$, we have that Thus, the objects $\{(Q, \psi_i)\}$ are pairwise disjoinable in the sense of \cite{Seidel:2014aa}; hence their homology classes must span a subspace of rank at least $n/2$ by Theorem 1.7 of {\em loc. cit.}.\footnote{Here, as in Theorem \ref{thm: app1sec6}, we use the fact that our dilation arises from a Hamiltonian which wraps around the divisor once; hence our manifold has ``property (H)'' in the terminology of \cite{Seidel:2014aa}*{Definition 2.11}.} However, these objects all represent the same homology class and hence $n\leq 2$, i.e. $Q=S^3$ or $\mathbb{R}P^3$.
+In the Fukaya category of $W_1$, we have that Thus, the objects $\{(Q, \psi_i)\}$ are pairwise disjoinable in the sense of \cite{Seidel:2014aa}; hence their homology classes must span a subspace of rank at least $n/2$ by Theorem 1.7 of {\em loc. cit.}, which applies because $Q$ is a $\K$-homology sphere.\footnote{Here, as in Theorem \ref{thm: app1sec6}, we use the fact that our dilation arises from a Hamiltonian which wraps around the divisor once; hence our manifold has ``property (H)'' in the terminology of \cite{Seidel:2014aa}*{Definition 2.11}.} However, these objects all represent the same homology class and hence $n\leq 2$; so by Lemma \ref{lem: spherenot3} we have that $Q=S^3$ or $\mathbb{R}P^3$.
 It follows from the main result of \cite{MR2299739} that in either case $\kappa_2$ must be the unknot.
-The same argument holds for a connected sum of two of these manifolds, if we consider local systems $\psi_m$ coming from one of the factors.
-Writing $\pi_1(Q) \cong G_1 \ast G_2$, the vanishing of the group cohomologies $H^i(\pi_1, \psi_m)$ (and hence the $H^i(Q,\psi_m)$) follows easily from the fact that $K(\pi_1,1)$ is homotopy equivalent to the wedge of $K(G_1,1)$ and $K(G_2,1)$.
-Finally, if $Q=S^1\times S^2$, then again using the result of \cite{MR2299739}, $\kappa_2$ must be the unknot (and the surgery slope is zero). \end{proof}
+5 pt